-- 8. Prior to first occupation of the development hereby approved a fully detailed landscape and planting scheme (to include, where appropriate, both landscape planting and ecological enhancement) shall be first submitted to and approved in writing by the Local Planning Authority. - Reason To ensure the development makes an adequate contribution to visual amenity. \ - 9.
-All planting, seeding or turfing comprised in the approved details of landscaping shall be carried out in the first planting and seeding season following the occupation of the building or the practical completion of the development hereby approved, whichever is the sooner. - Reason -To ensure the development makes an adequate contribution to visual amenity. - 10.
-Prior to the commencement of development a Construction & Traffic Management Plan to be adopted for the duration of the construction period shall be submitted to and approved in writing by the Local Planning Authority.
-The details required in this respect shall include: - (a) the provision to be made for the parking and turning on site of operatives and construction vehicles during construction and fitting out works; - (b) the arrangements to be made for the delivery of all building and other materials to the site: - (c) the provision to be made for any storage of building and other materials on site; - (d) measures to prevent mud from being deposited on the highway; - (e) the programme for construction; and - (f) the protective hoarding/enclosure of the site.
+8. Prior to first occupation of the development hereby approved a fully detailed landscape and planting scheme (to include, where appropriate, both landscape planting and ecological enhancement) shall be first submitted to and approved in writing by the Local Planning Authority.

+Reason - To ensure the development makes an adequate contribution to visual amenity.

+9. All planting, seeding or turfing comprised in the approved details of landscaping shall be carried out in the first planting and seeding season following the occupation of the building or the practical completion of the development hereby approved, whichever is the sooner.

+Reason -To ensure the development makes an adequate contribution to visual amenity.

+10. The construction and fitting-out phases of the development hereby permitted shall proceed in full accordance with all means and measures set out in the Construction & Methodology Statement submitted with the application and hereby approved.

-Such measures as may subsequently be approved shall be retained at all times as specified until all construction and fitting out works have been completed.
+Such means and measures shall be retained at all times as specified until all construction and fitting out works have been completed.

-Reason - In the interests of the safety and convenience of adjoining and nearby residential properties and the safety and convenience of highway users. \
+Reason - In the interests of the safety and convenience of adjoining and nearby residential properties and the safety and convenience of highway users.